koraytugay/koraytugay.github.io/content/stuff/docker.md

 # Running an image - this will end up creating a new container
 docker run {image-name} # REPOSITORY column

-# Running an image - assigning a random port
+# Running an image
-docker run -P {image-name}
+docker run {image-name}
+## Parameters
+-P     # Expose ports randomly
+-d     # Run in detached mode
+-it    # Interactive
+--name # Give container a name

 # Removing an image
 docker docker image rm {image-id}